ogratwicklcs/ansible_windows_workshop/3-playbook/README.md

 Hover over the *WORKSHOP_PROJECT* section and click the *New Folder* button.
 Create a folder called `iis_basic`.
 Then select that folder so it is highlighted.
-Right select the new folder you’ve created and create a file called `install_iis.yml`.
+Right click the new folder you’ve created and create a file called `install_iis.yml`.

 You should now have an editor open in the right pane that can be used